robertn01/git-novice/_episodes/06-ignore.md

 teaching: 0
 exercises: 0
 questions:
-- "How can I tell Git to ignore files I don't want to track?"
+- "How can I tell Git to ignore files I don't want to track?
+With .gitignore.
+(Skipping details for time)"
 objectives:
 - "Configure Git to ignore specific files."
 - "Explain why ignoring files can be useful."